AqwamCreates/DataPredict/docs/API/Others/GradientDescentModifier.md

 * gradientDescentType: The type of gradient descent to be used when train() function is called.
 Available modes are "Batch", "MiniBatch" and "Stochastic".

-* batchSize: The batch size to be inputted into the model.
+* batchSize: The batch size to split the featureMatirx and labelVector into multiple parts.

 * showOutput: Set whether or not to show the final cost for each epoch (MiniBatch) or data (Stochastic).